jessie9111/grocery-recognition-tinyml/README.md

 ### Deploying Other Models

-Our project also includes the TFLite files of different models we trained and addressed in our paper.
+Our project also includes the TFLite files of different models we trained using Edge Impulse and addressed in our paper.
 You can deploy these models by converting the TFLite file to a c++ source file to deploy it on the Arduino Nano 33 BLE.
 You can use xxd.exe available in git-bash for Windows 10.
 For Ubuntu, you can install it with sudo apt-get install -y xxd.
 For Mac OSx, xxd was already installed by default.
 The command to generate the c++ source file from the TFLite file is shown below:

 Windows 10 (on git-bash) `$ xxd.exe -i <path to tflite file> > <name of the c++ source file>`